richasardana/richasardana.github.io/team/_posts/2022-05-18-beth-straight.md

 cv:
 alum: false
 ---
 Beth is an undergraduate student at [Cornell University].
+Beth joined the lab in November 2021.

 [Cornell University]: https://www.cornell.edu/